bpsourav21/bpsourav21.github.io/README.md

 **Project Overview:**

 Mobile app for ecommerce app.
 Users can login with mail and phone number.
 This app has responsive UI and smooth UX.
-This app can be used for any kind of e-commerce related business like groceries, clothing, food etc.
+This app can be used for any kind of e-commerce related business like groceries, clothing, food etc. Easy to integrate any backend rest API endpoint.

 **Project Link:**  [Github](https://github.com/bpsourav21/RandomArrayApp)